XTQA: Span-Level Explanations of the Textbook Question Answering: Experiments

-The experimental results on the validation/test split are shown in Table \ref{tab.1}/Table \ref{tab.2} respectively.
+To explore how much the TQA performance that XTQA, baselines and \emph{baselines}+EE can obtain, we conduct experiments on the validation and test split of CK12-QA.
+The results are shown in Table \ref{tab.1} and \ref{tab.2} respectively.

-In Table \ref{tab.1}, we can see that XTQA outperforms the best baseline MCAN by $1.36\%$ on the total questions of the validation split.
-For diagram questions, XTQA outperforms the best baseline MFB by $1.29\%$.
-For non-diagram questions, XTQA outperforms the best baseline MCAN by $1.22\%$.
-For T/F-type questions, XTQA outperforms the best baseline MFB by $6.51\%$.
-XTQA performs worst on the MC-type questions, which may be caused by the different data distributions between T/F (two candidate answers) and MC (four to seven candidate answers) questions.
-Note that all the baselines perform information fusion between top $1$ paragraph and questions for non-diagram questions considering the specificity of the TQA task.
+In Table \ref{tab.1}, we can see that XTQA outperforms the best baseline MCAN \cite{yu2019deep} and the best \emph{baselines}+EE MCAN+EE by $1.36\%$ and $0.17\%$ on the total questions of the validation split respectively.
+For diagram questions, XTQA outperforms the best baseline MFB \cite{yu2017multi} by $1.29\%$ and CMR \cite{ZhengGK20}+EE achieves the best results.
+For non-diagram questions, XTQA outperforms the best baseline MCAN and the best \emph{baselines}+EE MCAN+EE by $1.22\%$ and $0.55\%$ respectively.
+For T/F questions, XTQA outperforms the best baseline MFB and the best \emph{baselines}+EE BAN \cite{kim2018bilinear}+EE by $6.51\%$ and $3.51\%$.
+XTQA has the worst performance on the MC questions, which may be caused by the different data distributions between T/F (two candidate answers) and MC (four to seven candidate answers) questions.
+In this paper, we regard both of the ND T/F and ND MC subtasks as the multi-class classification, \emph{i.e.}, padding the number of candidate answers of ND T/F questions into seven following previous works \cite{li2018textbook}.
+In this way, we do not need to devise a specific model for ND T/F and ND MC respectively.
+Note that all the baselines perform information fusion between the top $1$ paragraph and questions for non-diagram questions considering the specificity of the TQA task.

-In Table \ref{tab.2}, we can see that XTQA outperforms the best baseline Challenge by $0.73\%$ on the total questions of the test split.
-For diagram questions, XTQA outperforms the best baseline Challenge by $1.59\%$.
-For non-diagram questions, XTQA under-performs the best baseline Challenge by $0.41\%$.
-For TF-type questions, XTQA outperforms the best baseline CMR by $4.196\%$.
-All the methods perform poorly on this type of questions except XTQA and CMR, which may be caused by the different data distributions or the difficult questions.
-For MC-type questions, XTQA outperforms the best baseline MCAN and CMR by $0.25\%$.
-Note that XTQA achieves the best performance on the two splits, which shows the effectiveness of our method.
-In addition, the performance of baselines is different on the two splits, which may be caused by the following reasons.
-(1) The generation abilities of the baselines are different.
-(2) The data distribution is different between the validation split and test split.
-For example, the information of Lesson \emph{earth science and its branches} is mutually exclusive in the two splits.
+In Table \ref{tab.2}, we can see that XTQA outperforms the best baseline CMR \cite{ZhengGK20} and the best \emph{baselines}+EE BAN \cite{kim2018bilinear}+EE by $2.89\%$ and $0.54\%$ on the total questions of the test split respectively.
+For diagram questions, XTQA outperforms the best baseline CMR by $3.80\%$ and CMR+EE achieves the best result.
+For non-diagram questions, XTQA is superior to the best \emph{baselines}+EE BAN+EE by $1\%$ and achieves the best accuracy.
+For TF questions, XTQA outperforms the best baseline CMR and the best \emph{baselines}+EE CMR+EE by $4.20\%$ and $2.09\%$ respectively.
+For MC questions, XTQA outperforms the best baseline MCAN \cite{yu2019deep} and CMR by $0.25\%$ and MCAN+EE achieves the best result.
+In short, XTQA achieves the best performance on the two splits, which shows the effectiveness of our method.
+In addition, the results also demonstrate EE can not only enhance the explainability of baselines but also the TQA performance of them.